LabShare-Archive/services-cache/README.md

 // if redis
 const myRedisCache = new LabShareCache(config.get('services.cache'));
 // if memory
-// change strategy to memory
+// change type to memory

 const memoryCache = new LabShareCache(config.get('services.cache'));